klaasnicolaas/Smarthome-homeassistant-config/README.md

 ## My House

 Curious about what kind of integrations I have in my Home Assistant system?
-I made a very usefull list for others: [Check it out][components] (Last update: 9 November 2018).
+I made a very usefull list for others: [Check it out][components] (Last update: 2 Januari 2019).

 ## Apps to control